americans journey

 Posted on 02:02 by cena mical

-BY ERNEST BRITTONThe Alpha & Omega Project for Contemporary Religious Arts reached agreement on its first exhibition partnership this week.
+The Alpha & Omega Project for Contemporary Religious Arts reached agreement on its first exhibition partnership this week.
 The exhibition will feature the Alpha Prize for Young Artists initiated by Miami, FL supporter David Sweet.The exhibit/prize will be held this coming November in partnership with Indianapolis area churches and will include $750 in prizes.
 AOA Travels also finalized details for its March 19 group tour to the Toledo Museum of Art's Fernando Botero exhibition.
-RSVP's are being taken on Facebook or...
+RSVP's are being taken on Facebook or at 317.755.8400.

 Read More